Kirk Dillard: 2014

 Leading up to the March Primary, a Capitol Fax/We Ask America poll indicated that Bruce Rauner was leading in Dillard's home Senate District likely due to a strong television advertising push by Rauner.
 However, a more recent We Ask America Poll was conducted just a week before the Primary Election and showed a late surge for Dillard.

 Rauner defeated Dillard with 40% of the vote to Dillard's 37%.

-RTA Chairman
+Post-legislative career

 In late June 2014 Dillard was selected to become the RTA's new chairperson.
 He indicated that his priorities as RTA chair would include eliminating interagency turf wars and improving Metra service reliability.
+In 2024, Governor JB Pritzker nominated Dillard to the Board of Trustees of Western Illinois University on April 12, 2023.
+The Illinois Senate confirmed Dillard on May 19, 2023.

 Reputation

 In 2004, an unsigned opinion piece in The New York Times called on Dillard to run against his old friend Barack Obama for U.S. Senator, stating "Illinois needs you—and so does Mr. Obama."

 Dillard has been called an "accomplished and articulate legislator," by Politico.